This Dark Chocolate Cream Cheese Frosting is light, fluffy, chocolaty, not overly sweet with only six ingredients.

-This recipe is for a 3 layered chocolate cake so don’t get scared with the sugar content.
-In fact, when I make this chocolate cake again I will cut the recipe in half for both cake and frosting.
+This frosting recipe is for a 3 layered chocolate cake so don’t get scared with the sugar content.

 This Dark Chocolate Cream Cheese Frosting will not disappoint.
 Great for cupcakes and layered cakes.
 Enjoy!